Why Butter Helps You Lose Weight

 Butter contains what’s called butyric acid, a short-chain fatty acid.
 Butyric acid is also directly synthesized by bacteria in your colon during the fermentation process for non-digestible fiber such as is contained in cooked spinach and raspberries.

 Why is this important?

-Because butyric acid has the capacity to improve insulin resistance, which is a condition underlying weight gain (and is also a pre-diabetic state).
-When you are insulin resistant, your insulin levels are high.
-You can’t lose weight in insulin’s presence, because it’s the hormone that instructs your body to hold on to fat.
-Therefore, anything that lowers insulin or helps improve insulin resistance will help you lose weight.
+Because butyric acid has the capacity to improve Fat Storing Hormone resistance, which is a condition underlying weight gain (and is also a pre-diabetic state).
+When you are Fat Storing Hormone resistant, your Fat Storing Hormone levels are high.
+You can’t lose weight in Fat Storing Hormone’s presence, because it’s the hormone that instructs your body to hold on to fat.
+Therefore, anything that lowers Fat Storing Hormone or helps improve Fat Storing Hormone resistance will help you lose weight.